RaviTambade/Angular/Services.md

 In this example, we've created a LoginComponent class that uses the AuthService to handle user authentication.
 We've also used the ngModel directive to handle two-way data binding between the input fields and the component's properties.

 Services are an essential part of Angular development, and they can help to improve code organization, maintainability, and reduce duplication.
 By following best practices like keeping your services small, testable, and avoiding including business logic, you can create modular, reusable code that can be used across your application.

-In this article, we've covered the basics of services in Angular, why they're important, and some best practices for using them in your applications.
-We've also provided some examples of how to use services to handle API calls and user authentication.

 With these best practices in mind, you can start using services in your Angular applications to create highly maintainable and modular code